ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ----------

 Either a newly trained model or a pre-trained loaded model can be used for predicting on new data using the `predict()` function of the model object.
-The CSV / dataframe has to contain columns with the same names of all the input features of the model.
+The dataset has to contain columns with the same names of all the input features of the model.

 ```python
 predictions, output_directory = model.predict(dataset=dataset_file_path)